Specimen Collection & Submission Protocol

 • Store specimens at the appropriate temperature.

-• Include a completed submission form with every sample.
+• Include a completed submission form with every submission.

-• Ensure all required information is provided (clinic, owner, animal ID, tests requested).
+• Ensure all required information is completed (clinic, owner, animal ID, requested tests).

 Blood Specimen — Whole Blood